Valentine’s Day, Mother’s Day, graduation… Tis the season for flowers!

-With Valentine’s Day just days away and Mother’s Day not long after, tis the season for flowers.
-But behind the pretty blooms lurks a less attractive history.
+But behind all those pretty blooms lurks a less attractive backstory.
 Many of the flowers we buy at our local florist are grown thousands of miles away, often loaded with pesticides and harvested by underpaid, unprotected workers.
 The cut flowers are then flown in and rushed to the store in refrigerated containers, creating a massively oversized carbon footprint.

-Locally grown flowers don’t have the same magnitude of carbon footprint as imported flowers, but even they still require a surprising amount of water and energy to grow in hothouses.
-Now I appreciate getting flowers as much as anyone, but the environmental considerations in addition to the very short lifespan of cut flowers just makes them seem not so attractive anymore.
+Locally grown flowers don’t carry the same magnitude of carbon cost as imported flowers, but even they still require a surprising amount of water and energy to grow in hothouses.
+I appreciate the beauty of a floral bouquet as much as anyone, but the environmental considerations in addition to the very short lifespan of cut flowers makes them not so attractive anymore.

 With all these reasons in mind, here are some eco-friendlier alternatives to cut flowers to consider.

 1. Potted Plants

 A beautiful potted plant will last far longer than cut flowers.
 African violets, begonias, geraniums, and lipstick plants are all great choices.
 Most will say on the tag where they are grown so look for locally grown plants.